yandex-cloud/docs/en/_includes/roles-serverless-containers-invoker.md

-### serverless-containers.containerInvoker {#serverless-containers-invoker}
+### serverless.containers.invoker

-The `serverless-containers.containerInvoker` role lets you invoke containers.
+The `serverless.containers.invoker` role grants the right to invoke a container.

+To learn how to assign this role, see [Managing container access rights](../serverless-containers/operations/access-rights.md).